dragonflyoss/d7y.io/docs/setup/install/helm-charts.md

 ---
-id: helm
+id: helm-charts
-title: Helm
+title: Helm Charts
-slug: /setup/install/kubernetes/helm
 ---

+Now we can deploy all components of Dragonfly in Kubernetes cluster.
+We deploy scheduler and cdn as `StatefulSets`, daemon as `DaemonSets`, manager as `Deployments`.

 ## Runtime Configuration Guide for Dragonfly Helm Chart {#runtime-configuration-guide-for-dragonfly-helm-chart}